Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### LCASE$( string$ )

-Returns ‘string$’ converted to lowercase characters.
+Returns ´string$´ converted to lowercase characters.

+## Array Functions

+### BOUND(array() [,dimension]

+This returns the upper limit of the array for the dimension requested.

+The dimension defaults to one if not specified.
+Specifying a dimension value of 0 will return the current value of OPTION BASE.

+Unused dimensions will return a value of zero.

+For example:
+DIM myarray(44,45)
+BOUND(myarray(),2) will return 45

 ### LCOMPARE(array1%(), array2%())

-Compare the contents of two long string variables ‘array1%()’ and ‘array2%()’.
+Compare the contents of two long string variables ´array1%()´ and ´array2%()´.

-The returned is an integer and will be -1 if ‘array1%()’ is less than ‘array2%()’.
+The returned is an integer and will be -1 if ´array1%()´ is less than ´array2%()´.

-It will be zero if they are equal in length and content and +1 if ‘array1%()’ is greater than ‘array2%()’.
+It will be zero if they are equal in length and content and +1 if ´array1%()´ is greater than ´array2%()´.
 The comparison uses the ASCII character set and is case sensitive.

 ### LEFT$( string$, nbr )

-Returns a substring of ‘string$’ with ‘nbr' of characters from the left (beginning) of the string.
+Returns a substring of ´string$´ with ´nbr´ of characters from the left (beginning) of the string.

 ### LEN( string$ )

-Returns the number of characters in 'string$'.
+Returns the number of characters in ´string$´.

 ### LGETBYTE(array%(), n)

-Returns the numerical value of the 'n'th byte in the LONGSTRING held in 'array%()'.
+Returns the numerical value of the ´n´th byte in the LONGSTRING held in ´array%()´.
 This function respects the setting of OPTION BASE in determining which byte to return.

 ### LGETSTR$(array%(), start, length)

-Returns part of a long string stored in ‘array%()’ as a normal MMBasic string.
+Returns part of a long string stored in ´array%()´ as a normal MMBasic string.

 The parameters start and length define the part of the string to be returned.